randydu/meson-subproject-catch2-ex/readme.md

 ```

-When to run some code on the whole test starts or ends?
+To run some code when the whole test executive starts or ends:

 ```c++
 #include <catch_ex.h>